spiral/docs/docs/en/validation/factory.md

 You will also need to create a validator object that implements `ValidatorInterface` and is responsible for performing the actual validation.
-This can be a standalone class or a class that extends one of the validator classes provided by the Spiral Framework or another library.
+This can be a standalone class or a class that extends one of the validator classes provided by Spiral or another library.
 The validator should implement the logic for checking the data against the validation rules and returning a boolean value indicating whether the data is valid or not.

 ```php
 namespace App\Validator;